filecoin-project/FIPs/FIPS/fip-nnnn-eam-eth-accounts.md

 ##### Method number `2` (`Create`)

-Deploys a smart contract taking EVM init bytecode and accepting a nonce from the user.
+Deploys a smart contract taking EVM init bytecode and accepting a nonce from the user via `InitActor#Exec4`, assigning an f410 address to the contract.
+The contract's f410 address is calculated using Ethereum heuristics for `CREATE`.

-The Ethereum address (and therefore the f410 address) is calculated from these parameters.
+The caller's Ethereum address (necessary for the `CREATE` logic) is extracted from the their f410 address.
+If the caller lacks an f410 address, it defaults to the masked ID address form defined in FIP-0054.

 The `Create` method is to be used in two cases:

 1. When an EEOA deploys an EVM smart contract by submitting a native Ethereum message.
 2. When a smart contract (running within the EVM runtime actor) calls the `CREATE` opcode.

-Note that this differs from Ethereum in that we take a user-provided nonce as a parameter.
+Note that this method differs from Ethereum in that we take a user-provided nonce as a parameter.
 This is necessary for the EAM to learn the nonce of a contract, when the `CREATE` opcode is used.
 Technically, this allows an EEOA to deploy a contract with an arbitrary nonce, potentially using nonces in a non-contiguous manner.